recovery-flow/users-storage/docs/web/docs/DefaultAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateUserRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestRequest struct via the builder pattern

 ### Return type